-Investigate mechanisms of colon inflammation and barrier disruption and evaluate the efficacy of anti-inflammatory drug candidates in an organoid-derived model.
+Investigate mechanisms of colon inflammation and immune cell recruitment to discover novel and targeted anti-inflammatory drug candidates in a human-relevant, Organ-on-a-Chip model.

 Colon Intestine‑Chip Overview